billybillydev/dat/README.md

 The mostly great feature with Dat is the combination between javascript Date and Intl.DateTimeFormat / Intl.RelativeTimeFormat which provide so much handful way of formatting date/time in a proper way - by even dealing with locale.

-Therefore, Dat has no dependencies...and we wznted to let you know that :)
+Therefore, Dat has no dependencies...and we wanted to let you know that :)

 We'll see with time what developpers think that could be included in this package without the needs to be bound to another dependencies.
 Enjoy !